Tarot Card Reading Manual

 The Major Arcana Tarot cards aren’t arranged in any order of hierarchy.
 They are equal, and each is an element in the circle of transformation.
 They are signs of events, destiny, chances, exceptional people that we need to pay special focus to in pour lives.

-In this section, we look at each of the Major Arcana Cards and what they mean in a Tarot card reading.
+In this section, we look at each of the Major Arcana Cards and the Tarot Card Meanings in a Tarot card reading.

 The Minor 56 Arcana Tarot Cards